 Please download the Information Notes for Appellants.Notes for Appellants

 Lodging a Disciplinary Appeal

-An application for an Appeal may be lodged by email, mail or fax by printing and completing the Appeal Application Form. (see Schedule 11, Education and Training Reform Regulations 2017)
+An application for an Appeal may be lodged by email or mail by printing and completing the Appeal Application Form. (see Schedule 11, Education and Training Reform Regulations 2017)

 The application for an appeal must be signed and dated.

 The Disciplinary Appeals brochure will assist in lodging your appeal.

 The completed application form and a copy of the Secretary's determination letter and preliminary view letter should be emailed or mailed to:

 2 Lonsdale Street

 Please note that applications need to be lodged within 14 days after the date on which the appellant is given notice in writing of the determination.